 It was a few weeks after my breakup with Lucie when I woke up one morning in my little student room and realised I was actually pretty happy!
 This was a surprising development on several fronts.
 Firstly was the accommodation itself, a dingy box of a room containing little more than a desk, a sink and a dubious bed that kept collapsing when I rolled over in the night.
-The toilet, bathroom and kitchen had to be shared with a pair of local girls and an eccentric Iraqi called Zaiid, who spent his days living off Belgian social benefits and failing to learn Flemish.
+The toilet, bathroom and kitchen had to be shared with a pair of local girls and an eccentric Iraqi called Said who spent his days failing to learn Flemish and living off Belgian social benefits.

-Much to my delight, I was able to catch live Premier League football games at Time Out on the Square, a multi-screen sports bar run by a fearsome-looking Arsenal fan called Chris.
-Over time, I became such a committed regular he’d gift me free beers here and there and make sure the QPR game was on, even though I’d be the only one who wanted to watch it.
+Much to my delight I was able to catch live Premier League football games at Time Out on the Square, a multi-screen sports bar run by a bald, butch, fearsome-looking Arsenal fan called Chris.
+Over time I became such a committed regular he’d gift me free beers here and there and make sure the QPR game was on, even though I’d be the only one who wanted to watch it.

-By this time, Lucie had left to study and work in L.A.
-Her exit was a huge relief for me, providing the closure I needed to move on and fully embrace my life as a Belgian expat.
-Consequently, I became open to the idea of meeting someone new and had already set my sights on Heidi, a beautiful raven-haired girl from Finland who worked in Paktel’s Scandinavian team.
+By this time Lucie had left Leuven to go and live in L.A.
+Her exit was a huge relief for me, providing the closure I needed to move on and fully embrace my new Belgian life.
+Consequently I became open to the idea of meeting someone new and had already set my sights on Heidi, a beautiful, raven-haired girl from Finland who worked in Paktel’s Scandinavian team.
 Vivacious and flirtatious, I found her English accent captivating, the highs and lows of her melodic tones attracting more than a few glances across the office floor.

-Unfortunately, Heidi and I weren’t doing anything, though we spent a lot of time together.
+Unfortunately Heidi and I weren’t doing anything, though we spent a fair bit of time together.
 One night, during a movie at my place, I finally plucked up the courage to ask her out on a proper date.
-But then, on the verge of pulling the trigger, the conversation changed direction and she began confiding in me about a Paktel admirer called Ronny.
+But then, at the exact moment I was on the verge of pulling the trigger, the conversation changed direction and she began confiding in me about a Paktel admirer called Ronny.
 “He wants to be more than friends!” she whispered, leaning in so close I could taste her perfume.
-“He’s a nice guy, but I told him I’m not interested in anyone right now.
+“He’s a nice guy but I told him I’m not interested in anyone right now.
 The last thing I want is any kind of relationship, you know?”
 “Yeah, of course!”
 I said through gritted teeth, feeling bitterly disappointed but also relieved that she’d saved me from making an idiot of myself.

 With all hopes of some Finnish fun biting the dust, a week later I found myself on a date with a Belgian girl called Ella, who worked behind the bar at Time Out on the Square.
 I’d spotted her reading Stephen King’s The Shining, so we ended up talking horror for an hour before hitting the cinema together.
 Reminding me of a Mean Girls era Amanda Seyfried, Ella was easy company and the date went well.
-But after a few weeks of hanging out, I could see it wasn’t going anywhere.
-She didn’t seem to get my sense of humor at all, (maybe it was the language, maybe it was a cultural thing, maybe I just wasn’t funny) while at times she would descend into an unbearable quietness, to the point where it became so awkward I didn’t know what to say.
+But after a few weeks of hanging out I could see it wasn’t going anywhere.
+She didn’t seem to get my sense of humor at all (maybe it was the language, maybe it was a cultural thing, maybe I just wasn’t funny), while there were also moments when she would descend into an unbearable quietness, to the point where it became so awkward I didn’t know what to say.
 Finally, with any rapport we’d had petering out to the point of nonexistence, Ella confessed that she’d recently spent time at a pshychiatric facility and wasn’t ready to start dating!
 Though I tried not to show it, I was absolutely stunned.
-“Makes sense” laughed Nikki the next day, handing me a lump of her sugared waffle, “she’d have to be ******* crazy to go out with you!”
+“Makes sense” laughed Nikki the next day, handing me a lump of her sugared waffle, “she’d have to be fucking crazy to go out with you!”

 With the summer sun giving way to a chilly autumn, things went quiet on the dating front and for a while I lost interest.
 Then, out of the blue, I found myself hosting a beautiful Danish visitor!
 Sine and I first met on a ferry from London to Denmark in 1998.
 I was twenty years old, while she was just seventeen!
-It was my Uncle David’s stag weekend and I was dressed up in a charity shop outfit of appalling 70s gear: an Afro wig, bell-bottom trousers and a dodgy home-knitted jumper.
-Looking back on it now, it was a miracle she didn’t run off at the sight of me.
+It was my Uncle David’s stag weekend and I was dressed up in a charity shop outfit of appalling 70s gear: an Afro wig, bell-bottom trousers and a dodgy, home-knitted jumper.
+Looking back on it now and I think it was a miracle she didn’t run off at the sight of me!
 Somehow we got talking at the disco and I discovered she lived in a small town near the port city of Kalundborg.
-Later on we relocated to her cabin, where Sine and I got to know each other better, exchanged contact details and ended up becoming pen pals.
+Later on we relocated to her cabin where Sine and I got to know each other better.
+Before disembarking in Denmark we exchanged contact details and ended up becoming long term pen pals.

-Some four years later, I took a trip out to Denmark to see her.
+Some four years later I took a trip out to Denmark to see her.
 But any hopes of romance were dashed when she told me she’d been going through a difficult time and wanted things to stay platonic.
-Since then our contact had been sporadic, but when Sine got back in touch to say she wanted to come to Leuven, I was genuinely excited!
+Since then our contact had been sporadic, but when Sine got back in touch to say she wanted to come to Leuven I was genuinely excited!
 Hopelessly idealistic and naïve, I thought it could be the beginning of something, that perhaps our time had finally come.
 And while it didn’t quite work out that way, it was still great having her around.
 I showed her all my favorite Leuven haunts and we took a day trip out to Brussels.
-When Frodo threw a party at his place in Leuven, I took Sine along and she met the Paktel crew.
+When Frodo threw a party at his place in Leuven I took Sine along and she met the Paktel crew.
 There were winks and nudges from Ian, an “ooh she’s lovely!’’ from Caroline and genuine warmth from her fellow Scandinavians, including Heidi who seemed really happy for me.
 It was just after midnight when we made our excuses and headed home.
-Stopping me in the doorway as we left, Ronny clamped a beefy hand on my shoulder and said: “Do what you have to do!!!”
+I’ll never forget Ronny Stopping me in the doorway as we left, clamping a beefy hand on my shoulder and saying “Do what you have to do!!!”